mac-comp240-master/activities_4-parallel/3-monte-carlo/README.md

     g++ -o coinFlip_seq coinFlip_seq.cpp

-Then continue to this [Particular page showing coin flipping in parallel using one seed for the random numbers](http://selkie-macalester.org/csinparallel/modules/MonteCarloSimulationExemplar/build/html/Threads/OpenMP_CoinFlip.html)
+Then continue to this [page showing coin flipping in parallel using one seed for the random numbers](http://selkie-macalester.org/csinparallel/modules/MonteCarloSimulationExemplar/build/html/Threads/OpenMP_CoinFlip.html)